 Adaptive functioning testing

-Adaptive functioning testing forms the basis for making a diagnosis of intellectual disability.
-This testing evaluates the social and emotional maturity of a person, as well as helps evaluate life skills and abilities.
-The common adaptive functioning assessment tool is the Adaptive Behavior Assessment System Second Edition (ABASS II), the ABAS-II assesses adaptive behavior in individuals from birth to 89 years of age.
-This test is also useful in determining how well the individual responds to daily demands from the environment and used to determine if adults can live independently.
+Adaptive functioning testing forms the basis of making a diagnosis of intellectual disability.
+This testing evaluates the social and emotional maturity of a person, as well as helps to evaluate life skills and abilities.
+The common adaptive functioning assessment tools include the Adaptive Behaviour Assessment System – Second Edition (ABASS-II) and Vineland Adaptive Behaviour Scales – Second Edition (Vineland-II).
+These tests are also useful in determining how well the individual responds to daily demands from the environment and to determine if adults can live independently.